Seedmanc/Tumblr-image-sorter/README.md

 * Make a no-flash version, depending entirely on HTML5 and *monkey API for its functionality

-Should ensure support for pages with inbuilt flash content, which currently prevents the script from working.
+Should ensure support for pages with inbuilt flash content, which currently prevents the script from functioning.

 ## Future possibilities